Call4Cloud | MMP-C | Autopilot | Device Preparation

 Night at the Windows Store API Service: Secret of the Subscription Activation

 This blog will show you what else could break when there are Authentication Issues at Microsoft.
-It was definitely something I wasn’t expecting.
+It was definitely something I wasn’t expecting which broke the subscription activation.

-Please read the blog to find out what it was!… ow wait… the blog title could have ruined the surprise…
+Please read the blog to find out!
+Ooh, wait… the blog title could have ruined the surprise.

 1. Introduction

-He is telling us that his Windows 10 Pro device isn’t upgrading to Windows 10 Enterprise when the device is enrolled with Autopilot even while the user has an M365 E3 license!
+He is telling us that his Windows 10 Pro device isn’t upgrading to Windows 10 Enterprise when it is enrolled with Autopilot, even though the user has an M365 E3 license!

-When looking closer at the issue, the first thing that probably comes to mind would be to take a look at the wonderful blog I wrote some time ago.
+When looking closer at the issue, the first thing that probably comes to mind is the wonderful blog I wrote some time ago.

-This blog would tell you how to fix it WHEN there aren’t Authentication issues at Microsoft!
-I guess it’s pretty obvious that this blog is going to show you a nice addition to that blog!.
+This blog will tell you how to fix it WHEN there aren’t Authentication issues at Microsoft!
+I guess it’s pretty obvious that this blog will show you an excellent addition to that blog!.

 2. It’s all in the Details

-At that point I was wondering what could have caused that issue because normally the device would be upgraded to Enterprise instantly but why NOT when there are Authentication issues at Microsoft?
-Let’s take another look at the initial issue
+At that point, I wondered what could have caused that issue because normally, the device would be upgraded to Enterprise instantly, but why not when there are Authentication issues at Microsoft?
+Let’s take another look at the initial issue.

 The Online Company Portal failed to install!
 The Online Company portal NEEDS to have a valid connection to the Microsoft Store.
 You can read more about this requirement in one of my other blogs .
 Please read it if you didn’t because I am going to mention it a couple of times later on!